Everything you need to know & think about when creating a homemade advent calendar in our easy step-by-step guide.

 There are all sorts of ways to create a fabulous, exciting Christmas countdown without needing to splurge in the stores.

-You can of course get equally priced fillers for throughout the countdown.
+You can of course give equally priced fillers throughout the countdown.

 4. Container Size

 Our biggest bugbear with the majority of empty advent calendar designs is the size of the daily box or container!